openghg/openghg/doc/source/tutorials/index.rst

 .. toctree::
    :maxdepth: 1

-   Exploring_data/Explore_NOAA_ObsPack
+   local/Exploring_data/Explore_NOAA_ObsPack

 .. toctree::
    :maxdepth: 1

-   Exploring_data/Retrieving_remote_data
+   local/Exploring_data/Retrieving_remote_data

 .. toctree::
    :maxdepth: 1

-   Exploring_data/Searching_and_plotting
+   local/Exploring_data/Searching_and_plotting

 Managing the the object store
 -----------------------------

-These tutorials will help you understand how to add differnet types of data to the OpenGHG object store and how to delete or modify already existing data.
+These tutorials will help you understand how to add different types of data to the OpenGHG object store and how to delete or modify already existing data.

 .. toctree::
    :maxdepth: 1

-   Managing_object_store/Modifying_and_deleting_data
+   local/Managing_object_store/Modifying_and_deleting_data